-Nordstrom adding daily deals to Anniversary Sale | Produced by Advertising Publications
+Nordstrom adding daily deals (like $10 yoga pants) to Anniversary Sale | Produced by Advertising Publications

 Nordstrom is trying to entice shoppers with even more savings during its annual Anniversary Sale with a week of daily deals, including a pair of BP.
 High Rise Leggings for $9.90.
-The same pair will retail for $59 normally.
+The same pair will retail for $19.90 after the sale.

 Each day from July 22–29 the Seattle-based department story will feature a new item at an extra savings.
 Shoppers can find the daily deals in-store or on nordstrom.com each morning.
 Other daily deals will include a pair of women’s Ray-Ban sunglasses for $99.90 ($213 after the sale) and a BECCA Cosmetics set for $48 ($90 value).
 See the slideshow above to view the items.